 Utility Domain:

-The physical premises located at…. which includes the Utility’s program information system, load scheduling system, billing system, and remote monitoring system
+The physical premises, located at…. which includes the Utility’s program information system, load scheduling system, billing system, and remote monitoring system

 This physical location is part of a larger logical privacy Domain, owned by the Utility and extends to the Customer Portal Communication system at the Customer’s site, and the EV On-Board software application System installed in the EV by the Utility, together with cloud-based services hosted by….